taosdata/TDengine/docs/en/07-data-subscription/index.md

 To obtain the value of `TDENGINE_CLOUD_TMQ`, please log in [TDengine Cloud](https://cloud.tdengine.com) and click **Topcis** on the left menu, then click **Sample Code** action of the each topic to **Example** part.
 :::

-Especially, for Python, you need to set the following variables:
+For Python, you need to set the following variables:

 <Tabs defaultValue="Bash" groupId="config">
 <TabItem value="Bash" label="Bash">